 Endodontics (root canal treatment)

-If you hold a current Health Services Executive Eastern Region (HSE) Medical Card and reside in Dublin, Wicklow and Kildare, you will not be billed for dental care with the exception of orthodontic, dental implant treatment, dental products, CBCT scans, bone graft and mouth guards.
+If you hold a current Health Services Executive Eastern Region (HSE) Medical Card and reside in Dublin, Wicklow and Kildare, you will not be billed for dental care with the exception of orthodontic, dental implant treatment, dental products, CBCT scans, bone graft, bleaching trays for both vital and non-vital and mouth guards.

 Please show your card to a member of our reception staff at every visit.
 Proof of address may be required.